-I hope 23 Timeless Kitchen Design Ideas & Decorating Tips to Cozy Your Space helps whether you’re designing a kitchen from scratch or simply zhushing the space with fresh accessories.
+I hope French Country Kitchen Decor offers help with ideas and photos to browse whether you’re designing a kitchen from scratch, renovating, or simply zhushing the space with fresh accessories.
 Our kitchen here at the Georgian isn’t quite blog-ready.
 There are finishing details I’m still sorting out, and it’s tough to find a moment to style photos since my husband is always traipsing through it from the garage as we tackle more home renovation.
-So we’ll glance back at the kitchen we created in 2015.
+So we’ll glance back at the kitchen we created in 2015 for reference.

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.